 Language of Instruction: English

 This class is designed for Business and Communication majors with an interest in working in an international setting.
 The goal of the class is to provide an introduction to the primary concepts of management in an international and intercultural perspective.
-Students will learn the importance of taking cultural aspects into account when taking important managerial decisions.
+Through lectures, classes at locations relevant to the coursework, reading, and active student participation, students will learn the importance of taking cultural aspects into account when making important managerial decisions.
 Throughout the class, students will understand the importance of how one´s own cultural perspective affects perceptions and reality in the world of international business.
 Special emphasis will be placed on different cultural theories, protocol, ethics and international negotiations.
+Prerequisites: none, but course is designed for students majoring/minoring in business or a related discipline.
+Recommended credit: 3.
+Contact hours: 45.

 1.- International Business Culture.
 Definition.
 Relationship with strategy